 The Bachelor of Science in Electrical Engineering (BSEE) program focuses on the theories, practices, competencies, tools, and technologies associated with electrical engineering.
-You’ll get both online-classroom instruction and hands-on lab experience to help prepare you to excel as an electrical engineer.
+You will get both online classroom instruction and hands-on lab experience to help prepare you to excel as an electrical engineer.
 The U.S. Bureau of Labor Statistics predicts a 4% job growth by 2022 for electrical and electronics engineers due to the engineer’s versatility in developing and applying emerging technologies.
 Because this program fills a market-driven educational need, earning your BSEE could give you a step up in starting a career in aerospace, telecommunications, defense, automotive, medical, construction, chemical, and more.
 Within a few years after graduation, you should be able to use your skills and knowledge in electrical engineering to:

-The curriculum for this online program is reviewed by an advisory council of industry experts for relevancy to today’s marketplace.
-Courses include foundations in math, computer science, and physical sciences.
+Courses in the BSEE include foundations in math, computer science, and physical sciences.
 Course topics include:

 - International System of Units